jui-kumkum/SENG637_Assignment5_Group4/Assignment5-ReportTemplate.md

 | Student 5 Pratishtha Pratishtha |

 # Introduction
 In this assignment,  we performed integration test data using some reliability assessment tools.
-We will explore the use of Reliability Growth Testing (RGT) and Reliability Demonstration Chart (RDC) to assess the reliability of a software system.
+We will explore the use of reliability assessment tools:
+1. Reliability Growth Testing (RGT)
+2. Reliability Demonstration Chart (RDC) to assess the reliability of a software system.
 Then we will compare these techniques to see what they are like and how they are different from one another.
 #